 He didn’t say anything, but I finally got to look him in the eyes, and I knew.

 I wanted to say to him I got better and he should think of that, but then I thought of Rory and felt sick.
-And I felt more shards cutting again.
-They would always cut.
+And I felt the shard cutting again.
+It would always cut deeper.

-He nodded, barely.
+My father nodded, but otherwise barely acknowledged my existence.
 “Life is war, Caroline.
 Even when the war the politicians started is over, life continues to be a war.
 Anything can happen and destroy ye.
 And … that’s just how it is.”